openhwgroup/cve2/doc/03_reference/pipeline_details.rst

 .. _pipeline-details:

 .. figure:: images/blockdiagram.svg
-   :name: ibex-pipeline
+   :name: cve2-pipeline
    :align: center

-   Ibex Pipeline
+   CVE2 Pipeline

 Pipeline Details
 ================
-Ibex has a 2-stage pipeline, the 2 stages are:
+CVE2 has a 2-stage pipeline, the 2 stages are:

 Instruction Fetch (IF)
   Fetches instructions from memory via a prefetch buffer, capable of fetching 1 instruction per cycle if the instruction side memory system allows.
 See :ref:`instruction-fetch` for details.